denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 ### Blistering

 Solving the problem of blistering has been trivial for me since I switched to wearing Vibram FiveFingers shoes.
-I just don't get serious blisters any more.
+I just don't get serious blisters any more; my feet have adapted completely.

 By the way, I just got my Luna Sandals two days ago, but have not run in them yet.
 Friends helpfully convinced me that it would be crazy to wear them in the race without any actual test of them (I knew that, but just needed validation).

+This is the *first half marathon* I'm running in Vibram FiveFingers.
+Up till now, the longest distance I've raced in FiveFingers has been [10K, when I was still getting blistered by the Bikila LS](/blog/2011/09/25/blistered-but-blissful-in-the-burgh/).

 ### Going out too fast